hepcat72/CFF/README.md

     cd samples
     tcsh run_example3.tcsh

 Example 3 runs CFF on the gut samples test data.
 It runs the same analysis as example 2, but serves to demonstrate the value of the interestingPairs.pl script.
-The samples are taken from a male and a female subject (see [1]), at 3 time points separated by 3 months, with a 7th "unknown" sample taken 2 months afterward.
-The analysis shows that the dominant strain in the female samples and the dominant strain in the male samples differs by only one nucleotide for the two subjects.
-The pair of sequences are output by the interestingPairs.pl script.
-The seventh "unknown" sample is confidently identified as coming from the male subject, because it has the male-subject-specific strain.
-And indeed, this sample was taken from the male subject.
-This illustrates the utility of our method, stressing, in particular, that you don't even necessarily need a lot of samples to see meaningful features at the sub-OTU level.
-Any other cluster-based method would have equated the two sequences differing by a single base.
+Please refer to the interpretation of the results at the end of the GETTING STARTED section above.

 ## REFERENCES